Navigation: HOW DO I? >

-There are also two other options for multiple users accessing ACCOUNTS, detailed on the Multiple User Options page, including the Web Network Version, the Cloud Storage Service, or Local Network Versions of ACCOUNTS, or using a remote-access solution.
-This page is only about the first option on that page, with multiple installations of the Standalone version.
+There are also two other options for multiple users accessing ACCOUNTS, detailed on the Multiple User Options page, including the OnDemand Version, Remote Database Version, the Cloud Storage Service, or Local Network Versions of ACCOUNTS, or using a remote-access solution.
+This page is only about the first option on that page, with multiple installations of the Standard version.

-The Web Network Version or the Cloud Storage Service are usually better options than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing ACCOUNTS.
+The OnDemand Version or the Cloud Storage Service are almost always options than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing ACCOUNTS.

 Note: If you do not yet have ACCOUNTS installed on the other computer, or want to permanently transfer the program to another computer, please see the Help topic Move the Program from One Computer to Another to get you started.